ragnraok/android-image-filter/README.md

 	BitmapFilter.changeStyle(originBitmap, BitmapFilter.LOMO_STYLE, roundRadius);
 	```

-``roundRadius`` is a integer, the black round's radius in the effect
+``roundRadius`` is a double, the black round's radius in the effect

 * HDR
 * Gaussian Blur